Flagsmith/terraform-examples/README.md

 terraform apply
 ```

-Terraform will ask for two inputs:
+Terraform will ask for one input:

 - **`var.cluster_name`**: the name of the EKS cluster Flagsmith gets deployed to.
 Note that your AWS CLI/provider should be configured with the cluster's region set as default.